Olli Juolevi

-Olli Juolevi (/fi/; born 5 May 1998) is a Finnish professional ice hockey defenceman who last played with Tappara in the Liiga.
-He was selected fifth overall by the Vancouver Canucks in the 2016 NHL Entry Draft.
+Olli Juolevi (/fi/; born 5 May 1998) is a Finnish professional ice hockey defenceman who plays with Tappara in the Liiga.
+He was selected fifth overall by the Vancouver Canucks in the 2016 NHL entry draft.
 Born and raised in Finland, Juolevi developed in the Jokerit program before he moved to North America to play major junior hockey with the Ontario Hockey League (OHL)'s London Knights in 2015.
 After one season with London, he was drafted by the Canucks.

 Internationally, Juolevi has represented Finland in three World Junior Championships, winning gold at the 2016 tournament.

 Playing career

 At age 14, Juolevi began playing junior hockey in Finland for Jokerit's U16 team in 2012–13.
 By the following year, he was playing for Jokerit's U20 team in the Jr. A SM-liiga.
 After scoring 32 points (6 goals and 26 assists) in 44 games, he was named to the league's First All-Star Team and awarded Rookie of the Year.
 During the off-season, Juolevi was selected 45th overall by the London Knights of the Ontario Hockey League (OHL) at the 2015 Canadian Hockey League Import Draft.
 Juolevi committed to the Knights shortly thereafter, leaving his junior career in Finland.

 With 42 points (9 goals and 33 assists) in 57 games, Juolevi ranked third among OHL rookie defencemen and 13th among defencemen overall in 2015–16.
 He was named to the OHL Third All-Star Team and Second All-Rookie Team.
 During the 2016 OHL playoffs, he added 14 points (3 goals and 11 assists) in 18 games, ranking second among all defencemen, as the Knights won the J. Ross Robertson Cup as OHL champions.
 With the Knights advancing to the 2016 Memorial Cup, Juolevi recorded seven assists in four games and was named to the tournament's All-Star Team, helping London to a national championship.

 Having played a key role in London's championship season, Juolevi was highly regarded by scouts.
 NHL Central Scouting ranked him fifth among draft-eligible players competing in North America, praising his offensive play.
-During the 2016 NHL Entry Draft, he was the first defenceman selected, fifth overall by the Vancouver Canucks.
+During the 2016 NHL entry draft, he was the first defenceman selected, fifth overall by the Vancouver Canucks.
 On 5 August 2016, Juolevi signed his first professional contract in agreeing to a three-year, entry-level contract with the Canucks.

 Juolevi was assigned to Vancouver's AHL affiliate, the Utica Comets, to start the 2018–19 season.
 After registering 13 points in 18 games in his first AHL season, Juolevi was sidelined for the remainder of the year due to knee surgery.

 Following his injury-shortened season, Juolevi was again sent to Utica to start for the 2019–20 season.
 After 5 points in 14 games, Juolevi again suffered an injury in November 2019, though he returned three weeks later.
 Juolevi would play in 45 games with Utica, scoring 25 points, before the 2019–20 AHL season was suspended and later cancelled due to the COVID-19 pandemic.